DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 - contains 🌮
 - does not contain 🥨

 You might notice that there are a lot of combinations of the five sets that is not in the universe.
 For example, the set {🍕, 🌮} is not in the "universal" set.
-Right now, we can just think about a set by looking at the "universe", but as it gets larger, we need a systematic way finding a set that does not exists.
+Right now, we can just think about a set by looking it, but as it gets larger, we need a systematic way finding a set that does not exists.

 For finding a new set that is not in the universe, we use a technique called diagonalization.